 Los Angeles

-If it’s your first time in California, then before your journey, you’ll want to spend a day or two exploring everything that the city has to offer before driving down the coast.
+If it’s your first time in California, then before your journey, you’ll want to spend a day or two exploring Los Angeles before driving down the coast toward San Diego.

 In Los Angeles, you can visit Beverley Hills to see where the stars live, you can take a picture next to the giant Hollywood sign, or you can spend days riding the roller-coasters at the theme parks found all around the city.